Comprehensive guide to Generative AI

 1.2.
 The Rise of Generative AI Models

-The rise of generative AI models can be attributed to several factors:
+The rise of generative AI models in AI development can be attributed to several factors:

 • Advancements in Technology: Improvements in computing power and algorithms have made it feasible to train complex models on vast datasets.